Frequently Asked Questions

 - 7. Where do students live when they are in Washington D.C.?

-Students from each UC stay at The University of California Washington Center.
+Most students from each UC stay at The University of California Washington Center.
 The UC Washington Center provides fully furnished apartments, classroom and conference facilities, a computer lab, a gym, a TV room, laundry room, and much more.
 The Washington Center is under 24-hour security surveillance and requires students and staff to present their UC Washington Center ID Card prior to reentry.
 The facility is located a few blocks away from the White House in the heart of the city, and is within walking distance to the metro.

 Please visit the UC Washington Center website for more information about housing, including what to expect in your apartment and what items are necessary for you to bring with you.